-In-class quizzes will be given every two weeks (Thursdays of every even-numbered week) and will cover 2 chapters each.
+In-class quizzes will be given every two weeks (Wednesdays of every even-numbered week) and will cover 2 chapters each.
 To assist you in studying for the quizzes, you will complete a Learning Check on Blackboard on your own time every odd-numbered week.
-The deadline for each is the Monday before the quiz at midnight (e.g. Learning Check 1 is due the Monday before Quiz 1).
-Because they are open book, they may be more challenging than the quizzes, and likewise, because of the limited format of Blackboard quizzes, they may be less challenging than quizzes later in the term.
+The deadline for each is the Sunday before the quiz at midnight (e.g. Learning Check 1 is due the Sunday before Quiz 1).
+Because they are open book, they may be more challenging than the quizzes.